-A comparison of the two absolute calibration techniques, Langley and Lunar-Langley, has been carried out in this paper.
+A comparison of the two absolute calibration techniques, Langley and Lunar-Langley, has been carried out in this paper in this 59 night-time period.
 In the case of κ 's obtained using the Lunar-Langley technique, we have calculated the average I_0 from the ROLO model during the calibration period to obtain the calibration coefficient (V_0) .
-To this end, we have used the Eq.
-3.
+To this end, we have used the following equation: